farhanrezaa/Football-Analytics-SSA/README.md

 # Football-Analytics-SSA
 Self Service Analytics for SSA

+You can access the API for Player Stats using URL : beta.rstudioconnect.com/content/c3a17980-fffe-419c-91d1-df249820c13a and endpoint "stats"

 ---- WORK IN PROGRESS -----

 Creating Self Service Football Analytics using RShiny and worldfootballR package.